janebautina/BuyTests/README.md

 BuyTest is under construction, so to run it you need to provide your own Stripe PUBLISHABLE_KEY and SECRET_KEY.
 This application comes with no warranties of any kind.
-Here is another line added using the WYSIWYG markdown editor.
+Here is another line added using the WYSIWYG markdown editor called Dillinger.
+And this line was added using GitHub's online Markdown editor.